 PhotoBulk: Food bloggers concerned about their photos being lifted will appreciate PhotoBulk’s watermarking feature, but it’s also an easy way to apply the same edits to a batch of photos.

-Flume: Instagram is a great way to share gorgeous food photography, and Flume makes it easy to post from your Mac, as well as find new foodies to follow.
+Grids: Instagram is a great way to share gorgeous food photography, and Grids makes it easy to post from your Mac, as well as find new foodies to follow.